OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/payments-plugin/intro.md

 1. Add a **PaymentsPluginConfiguration.json** file in the Resources folder of your app (note that the Target Directory parameter of the Resource must be filled with json-config).
-You shouldn’t edit the generated json file.
+You shouldn’t edit the generated JSON file.

     ![Screenshot](images/JsonConfig.png)